 As mentioned, while there are some more exotic markets out there, the bulk of your Cheltenham betting should revolve around tried-and-tested bet types.
 Let’s look at each of the four main ones in turn.

 This is the most straightforward horse racing wager there is.
 Quite simply, you’re betting on which horse is going to win a given race.
 That sounds simple in theory.
-In reality though, it’s anything but.
+In reality, though, it’s anything but.

 For the very first race of the Cheltenham Festival each year, the Supreme Novices Hurdle (which features the famous ‘Cheltenham Roar’), up to 22 horses can take part.
 With that many competitors, your chances of picking a winner are pretty slim.
 That’s why even the highest-rated horses will typically only have odds of 6/1 or 7/1, and these can grow to a massive 150/1 for the biggest underdogs.

 In large and highly competitive fields – like the many handicap hurdles and chases at Cheltenham – each way bets are the most sensible wagers you can place.
-Each ways actually consist of two individual bet.
+Each ways actually consist of two individual bets.

 The first is the ‘win’ part, which works the same as a regular race winner bet.
 The second is called the ‘place’.
 This means that – if your horse doesn’t win but finishes within a certain range – you’ll still get paid.
 The return will usually be small, with place odds usually being 1/4 or 1/5 of the outright win, but it’s better than making a loss.